TRAINED

 DC Power Supply:

-1. Before applying power to your DC power supply, make sure that power select switch is correctly setting for you applicable AC power supply.
+1. Before applying power to your DC power supply, make sure that the power select switch is correctly set for your applicable AC power supply.

 2. Connect the instrument to an AC power source using the power line core provided.